Italy wins dramatic penalty shootout against Spain to reach Euro 2020 final - KESQ

 After Manuel Locatelli and Olmo had exchanged misses with their teams’ first spot=kicks, the next five penalties were all scored before Morata saw his weak effort saved down low by Donnarumma.

+“He’s been gigantic for us in this tournament … in professional sport we all have to learn how to win and how to take defeat.
+That’s why I want to congratulate Italy.

+“We’re going back home to Spain safe in the knowledge that we were clearly amongst the best teams at this tournament.”

-Up stepped Jorginho, coolly taking his trademark little stutter to send Simon the wrong way and casually roll the ball into the corner.
+Jorginho stepped up next, coolly taking his trademark little stutter to send Simon the wrong way and casually roll the ball into the corner.

 The mass of blue shirts behind the goal heaved as thousands of fans reached forward to celebrate with their hero.